-I'm thrilled to welcome today's multi-published children's author to the blog, who told me all about their journey to publication and plans for the future!
+I'm thrilled to welcome a multi-published children's author to the blog today, who tells me all about their journey to publication and plans for the future!

 Check it out...

 “Jane of all trades” pretty well sums up who Barbara Renner is.
 Her college degree is in education, but she’s worked as a bookkeeper, retail store owner, banker, college instructor, high school teacher, and writer.
 She and her husband have lived in Phoenix, Arizona for over 40 years where they raised two children and explored the state camping as a family.
 After Barbara retired from teaching, she and her husband started going to Minnesota for the summers as “Sun Birds” to escape the summer heat.
 The career Barbara enjoyed the most was teaching.
 As part of her Masters in Education degree, she received a reading endorsement from Arizona State University.
 Now her passion is writing children’s picture books that are considered Informational Fiction.
 The teacher in her keeps trying to escape, and she loves to visit schools as a guest author.

 Barbara has written eight picture books, four about Lonnie the Loon growing up, three about Quincy the Quail and his family, and one about Trumpeter Swans.
 The second Trumpeter Swan book will be published the summer of 2020.
 Barbara’s books are stories about kindness, friendship, and teamwork and include interesting facts about the wildlife.
 All the books have QR Codes so the reader can listen to the animal calls using a QR Code Reader App.

 What kind of books do you enjoy writing?

 I love writing children’s picture books.
 My main characters so far have all been birds or waterfowl, and I really enjoy researching them so my stories make sense, and I include interesting facts about the wildlife.
 My books can be used in classrooms and libraries as teaching tools.

 Where and when and how did the writing life begin for you?